-Reset your Bluetooth hardware module: This Bluetooth debug option restore your Bluetooth module to default settings, which will also remove all connected Bluetooth devices.
+Reset your Bluetooth hardware module (macOS Big Sur and earlier only): This Bluetooth debug option restore your Bluetooth module to default settings, which will also remove all connected Bluetooth devices.

 - From the OS X desktop, hold down the Shift+Option keys and then click on the Bluetooth menu item to reveal the hidden Debug menu.

 - From the drop-down menu select Debug, Remove all Devices.

 - Now open the Bluetooth menu again with Shift+Option held down, and select the “Reset the Bluetooth module” option.

 - Select Debug, “Reset the Bluetooth module” from the Debug menu list.

 - When finished resetting, reboot your Mac as usual.

 - Clear the Bluetooth cache (Android only).
 Sometimes apps will interfere with Bluetooth operation and clearing the cache can solve the problem.
 Go Settings > Backup and restart > Reset network settings.